-7. Lentils Also known as pulses, these are part of the legume family and are dense in a variety of nutrients, not just iron, including protein, manganese and folic acid.
+7. Lentils Also known as pulses, these are part of the legume family and are dense in a variety of nutrients, including iron, protein, manganese, and folic acid.

 1 cup, boiled

-8. Parsley Fresh and light, parsley is recognized as a potent and sweet tasting leafy vegetable to juice.
-It is a relative of celery and is popularly used as table garnish.
-The nutrients in parsley have been studied to inhibit tumor growth in the lungs, among other benefits.
+8. Parsley Fresh and light, parsley is recognized as a potent and sweet-tasting leafy vegetable.
+It is a relative of celery and is popularly used as a table garnish.
+The nutrients in parsley have been shown to inhibit tumor growth in the lungs.

-One of the most popular herbs in the world, parsley contains a significant amount of iron essential for hemoglobin formation.
-2 tablespoons of parsley contain 0.47 mg of iron.
+One of the most popular herbs in the world, parsley contains a significant amount of iron.
+Two tablespoons of parsley contain 0.47 mg of iron.
 This is about 2.6 % of the daily recommended value of iron.

 Iron Content (RDA)